OPCFoundation/UA-.NETStandard/README.md

 ```
 * Save the file, rebuild the solution and start it.
 This will start a local instance of the application.

-* The solution could also be deployed into a Azure App service.
+* The solution can also be deployed into a Azure App service.
 Please use VisualStudio 2015's Azure publishing functionality for this purpose.

-* Now run the OPC UA Publisher sample, which could be found [here](https://github.com/OPCFoundation/UA-.UWP-Universal-Windows-Platform.git).
-Connect to a OPC UA server and publish a node.
+* Now run the OPC UA Publisher sample, connect to a OPC UA server and publish a node.

-* You should see this node value on the web page after some time.
+* You should see the node value on the web page after a few seconds.

 # License